elamaran619/amazon-quicksight-user-guide/doc_source/upgrading-subscription.md

 **Warning**
 Downgrading from Enterprise edition to Standard edition isn't currently possible due to the enhanced feature set available in Enterprise edition\.
 To perform this downgrade, unsubscribe from Amazon QuickSight, and then start a new subscription\.
 It isn't possible to transfer users or assets between subscriptions\.
-Upgrading to Enterprise edition with Active Directory connectivity isn't supported due to differences in the user identity mechanisms between Amazon QuickSight password\-based users and existing Active Directory users\.
+Upgrading to Enterprise edition to use Active Directory connectivity isn't supported due to differences in the user identity mechanisms between Amazon QuickSight password\-based users and existing Active Directory users\.
+However, you can upgrade to Enterprise, and still use password\-based users\.
+If you want to upgrade, and change how users sign in, you can unsubscribe and start a new subscription\.

 Use the following procedure to upgrade to Enterprise edition\.
 To perform the upgrade, you need administrative access to Amazon QuickSight, with security permissions to subscribe\.
-The person performing the upgrade is usually an AWS administrator who is also a Amazon QuickSight administrator\.
+The person performing the upgrade is usually an AWS administrator who is also an Amazon QuickSight administrator\.

 1. Open the administrative settings page by clicking on your profile icon at top right\.